 Mélanie Demers, La Nobody © Larry Dufresne

-A multidisciplinary artist, Mélanie Demers founded in Montreal her own dance company, MAYDAY, in 2007.
-Her work has charmed by its originality, intensity and its complexity, exploring the darker zones of the human condition.
-Socially engaged as an artist, Mélanie Demers travelled to teach dance in Kenya, Niger, Brazil and Haiti, amongst other destinations.
-The harsh reality of the developing countries challenged her understanding of the role of art in society.
-Addressing political issues in a poetic form, Les Angles Morts (2006), Sense of Self (2008), Junkyard/Paradis (2010), Goodbye (2012) and MAYDAY remix (2014) have all been created from this perspective.
-Lately, WOULD (2015) won the CALQ Prize for best choreography, highlighting the artistic excellence of a work presented in Québec.
-In 2016, Mélanie Demers began a new creative cycle with Animal Triste and Icône Pop; both works are touring internationally.
-In August 2017, Icône Pop was awarded the Buddies in Bad Times Vanguard Award for Risk and Innovation by Toronto’s SummerWorks Performance Festival.
-Recently, Mélanie Demers was invited to work as a guest choreographer at the Skånes Dansteater in Malmö (Sweden) for the creation of Something About Wilderness, and at Operaestate Festival in Bassano del Grappa.
-With Danse Mutante (2019), she elaborates a choreographic project unfolding on three continents.
-Destined for multiple mutations, this duo passes through the hands of four female choreographers, and will culminate in Montreal in the Fall of 2019 with a marathon event.
+A multidisciplinary artist, Mélanie Demers founded her own dance company, MAYDAY, in Montréal in 2007.
+Her work has won over audiences with its originality, intensity, and complexity, all while exploring the bleaker side of the human condition.
+An artist who believes in the importance of social engagement, she has worked abroad as a dance teacher in a number of countries including Kenya, Niger, Brazil, and Haiti.
+The harsh reality of these developing countries has convinced her that art only matters if it is invested with political significance and serves as a call to action and reflection.
+Les Angles Morts (2006), Sense of Self (2008), Junkyard/Paradise (2010), Goodbye (2012) and MAYDAY remix (2014) were all created with this perspective in mind.
+Her piece WOULD (2015) won the CALQ Prize for Best Choreography for the 2014-2015 season, highlighting the artistic excellence of a work produced in Québec.
+In 2016, Mélanie Demers began a new creative cycle with Animal Triste and Icône Pop.
+Both works have toured internationally and in August 2017 Icône Pop was awarded the Buddies in Bad Times Vanguard Award for Risk and Innovation at the SummerWorks Performance Festival in Toronto.
+Recently, Mélanie Demers was invited to work as a guest choreographer at the Skånes Dansteater in Malmö, Sweden for the creation of Something About Wilderness, and at the Operaestate Festival in Bassano del Grappa, Italy.
+Her latest project, Danse Mutante (2019), is a choreographic relay over three continents kicking off in Montréal.
+A single dance duo will pass through the sensibilities of four different female choreographers (including Demers herself) before crossing the finish line with a marathon event in Montréal in the fall of 2019, when all four versions—the original and its “mutations”—will be presented.

-To date, Mélanie Demers choreographed twenty works and was presented in some thirty cities across Europe, America, Africa and Asia.
+To date, Mélanie Demers has choreographed twenty works which have been presented in over thirty cities throughout Europe, the Americas, Africa, and Asia.